mikeamelang/learning-journal/README.md

 ### Add the Learning Journal files

-After outputting the Rise course into Web format, the following two files must be included alongside the index.html file of the Rise course:
+After outputting the Rise course, the following two files must be included alongside the index.html file of the Rise course:
 * Learningjournal.js
 * Learningjournal.css